-Financial assets/ financial liabilities Fair value as at Fair value bierarchy Valuation technique(s) and key inputs וומשוונוכא - 31 December 2022 merarcity 1) Derivative financial assets - 3,246 Level 2 Discounted cash flows.
-Future cash flows are estimated based on forward exchange rates (from observable forward exchange rates at the end of the reporting period) and contractual forward rates discounted at a rate that reflects the credit risk of various counterparties Investments measured at fair value through other comprehensive income 774,731 2,517 Level 1 Quoted deal prices in an active market 3) Investments measured at fair value through 4,234 7,511 Level 2 Discounted cash flows. other comprehensive income Future cash flows are estimated based on the inputs that are observable, either directly or indirectly, and the estimates use one or more observable quoted prices for orderly transactions in the markets that are not considered active 4) Investments measured at fair value through 8,582,094 2,599,914 Level 3 Discounted cash flows. other comprehensive income Future cash flows are estimated based on observable market data, as well as unobservable market data.
+Financial assets/ Fair value financial liabilities Fair value as at hierarchy Valuation technique(s) and key inputs 31 December 2023 31 December 2022 4) Investments measured at fair value through other comprehensive income 8,582,093 2,599,914 Level 3 Discounted cash flows.
+Future cash flows are estimated based on observable market data, as well as unobservable market data.
 Observable data include parameters of curve of coupon-free yield domestic government loan bonds denominated in euro and denominated in dollars, calculated by the National Bank of Ukraine and published on the official website (unobservable data is the calculation of these parameters and their direct application to the Bank's portfolio of securities depending on the maturity of the assets).
 5) Derivative financial liabilities 22,758 9,233 Level 2 Discounted cash flows.
 Future cash flows are estimated based on forward exchange rates (from observable forward exchange rates at the end of the reporting period) and contractual forward rates discounted at a rate that reflects the credit risk of various counterparties